 - Lying Creator: Edgar Wright tweeted "Streep is in my film", implying that Meryl Streep was in a role.
 Turns out she's not, but a clip of her appears from the film It's Complicated.

 - Playing Against Type:

 - Director example.
-Though he's best known for directing the comedic Blood and Ice Cream Trilogy and Scott Pilgrim vs. The World, this is Edgar Wright's first action film (prior to his 2014 departure from the film, Ant-Man was going to be his first action film) and also his most grounded and least comedic film to date.
+Though he's best known for directing the comedic Three Flavours Cornetto Trilogy and Scott Pilgrim vs. The World, this is Edgar Wright's first action film (prior to his 2014 departure from the film, Ant-Man was going to be his first action film) and also his most grounded and least comedic film to date.

 - Lily James has been famous for Downton Abbey and Cinderella (2015).
 This marks her first major role that's not a Costume Drama or Period Piece.

-- The Red Stapler: Baby's use of Apple iPod Classics (discontinued in 2014, three years before the film was made, and made obsolete by music players on smartphones)note has brought them back into the public eye.
-During the first week of the film's release, sales of iPods on Ebay increased by 929%.
+- Baby's use of Apple iPod Classics (discontinued in 2014, three years before the film was made, and made obsolete by music players on smartphones)note has brought them back into the public eye.
+During the first week of the film's release, sales of iPods on eBay increased by 929%.

 - What Could Have Been:

 - Edgar Wright has had the idea for the film since 1994.
 In fact, the music video for Mint Royal's "Blue Song" (which he directed) is roughly the same as the opening scene of Baby Driver.
 He planned to do it after finishing Ant-Man before his departure from that film led to this being his next film.

 - The film was going to be set and shot in Los Angeles.
 Tax reasons, however, led to it being filmed in Atlanta, and rewritten to be set there as well.